-One of the surest ways to find unhappiness and to limit your creativity is worrying about what others think of you.
+One of the surest ways to find unhappiness and limit your creativity is worrying about what others think of you or your work.

 The worst loneliness is to not be comfortable with yourself.

 When we worry about what other people are doing, achieving or receiving, we steal valuable energy and confidence from ourselves and we start to doubt that we are good enough.

 The worst comes when you inhibit yourself because you’re too concerned with what someone thinks of you.

 Of course, we should have some concern about our image, what we do and what people think of us, especially if we want to be sociable and get along.
 However, there have been times when I’ve carried this too far and worried incessantly.

 To use blogging as an example, I’ve kept posts in my drafts for weeks on end, sometimes not posting at all, simply to avoid criticism from those who are impossible to please.